 I am a social and health psychologist whose program of behavioral research examines psychosocial aspects of cancer prevention and control.
 Specifically, my research aims to translate advances in genetics and genomics into improvements in patient care and public health.
 I am interested in understanding how people perceive, adapt to, and make decisions regarding uncertain health risk information, such as the information that people can receive through genetic and genomic testing.
-I am currently developing studies to assess patient and physician perspectives on genomic information and cancer prevention strategies, to evaluate methods for communicating disease risk obtained through novel genetic testing technologies, and to examine the effects of novel breast cancer genetic risk feedback on patients’ decision-making, psychological, and behavioral outcomes.
+I am currently leading studies to assess how patients and their families respond to inherited risk information that is revealed as part of tumor sequencing (e.g., the MSK-IMPACT™ test), to evaluate alternative models for offering genetic counseling and testing to patients with cancer, and to examine the effects of novel breast cancer genetic risk feedback on patients’ decision-making, psychological, and behavioral outcomes.

-I am a member of various scientific societies including the American Psychological Association, American Society of Human Genetics, American Society of Preventive Oncology, and the Society of Behavioral Medicine.
+I am a member of various scientific societies including the American Society of Human Genetics, American Society of Preventive Oncology, Society of Behavioral Medicine, and Society for Health Psychology.
 I am also a member of the Survivorship, Outcomes and Risk Program at Memorial Sloan Kettering.